Chambers of the Heart

-The right atrium pumps oxygen-poor blood into the right ventricle, which then transports it via the pulmonary vein to the pulmonary circulation for oxygenation.
+The right atrium pumps oxygen-poor blood into the right ventricle, which then transports it via the pulmonary artery to the pulmonary circulation for oxygenation.

-The mitral valve separates the left atrium and ventricle while the tricuspid valve separates the right atrium and right ventricle.
-The valves are attached to the chordate tendinae, which are elastic tendons that open the valve during atrial systole/ventricular diastole but close the valve during ventricular systole preventing regurgitation of blood.
+The tricuspid valve separates the right atrium and right ventricle, while the mitral valve separates the left atrium and ventricle.
+The valves are attached to the chordae tendineae, which are elastic tendons that open the valve during atrial systole/ventricular diastole and close the valve during ventricular systole preventing regurgitation of blood.

-The ventricles have thicker, more muscular walls compared to the atria and the left ventricle has thicker walls compared to the right ventricle.
+The ventricles have thicker, more muscular walls compared to the atria, where the left ventricle has thicker walls compared to the right ventricle.
 There are semilunar valves at the opening to the aorta and the pulmonary vein.
 These valves close during ventricular diastole and separate the left ventricle from the aorta and the right ventricle from the pulmonary vein, thus preventing regurgitation of blood.

 The volume of blood pumped by the left ventricle to the systemic circulation is larger compared to the volume of blood pumped by the right ventricle to the pulmonary circulation.

 Great Vessels of the Heart

 The great vessels of the heart are all located in the mediastinum.
 They help to transport blood between the heart and the rest of the body.
-There are five great vessels, which enter and leave the heart.
-These are the superior and inferior vena cava, which bring oxygen-poor blood to the heart, the aorta, which carries oxygen-rich blood from the heart, the pulmonary artery and the pulmonary vein.
+There are 5 great vessels, which enter and leave the heart.
+These are the superior and inferior vena cava, which directs oxygen-poor blood to the heart, the aorta, which carries oxygen-rich blood from the heart, the pulmonary artery, and the pulmonary vein.

 Superior vena cava

-It is a large vein, which brings oxygen-poor blood from the upper arms, and head–neck region to the right atrium.
-The merger of the brachiocephalic veins posterior to the meeting point of the first costal cartilage and the sternum leads to the formation of the superior vena cava.
+The superior vena cava is a large vein, which directs oxygen-poor blood from the upper arms, and head-neck region to the right atrium.
+The merger of the brachiocephalic veins posterior to the meeting point of the 1st costal cartilage and the sternum leads to the formation of the superior vena cava.